Magnetic Resonance Imaging of the Breast

 MRI of the breast can be used for screening, detection, and/or diagnosis of breast cancer.
 It can be used as a replacement for mammography screening, or can be used as an additional imaging test alone or in combination with other imaging modalities.

 Throughout this policy, bracketed numbers link topics across multiple sections according to the indication numbers in the following list.

 - detection of breast cancer in patients who are at high genetic risk for breast cancer

-- detection of breast cancer in patients who have breast characteristics limiting the sensitivity of mammography (i.e., dense breasts, implants, scarring after treatment for breast cancer)
+- detection of breast cancer in patients who have breast characteristics limiting the sensitivity of mammography (ie, dense breasts, implants, or scarring after treatment for breast cancer)

-Magnetic resonance imaging (MRI) of the breast has been investigated as a screening tool in specific higher risk subgroups of patients.
-First, it has been studied in patients considered to be at high genetic risk of breast cancer, such as those with known BRCA1 or BRCA2 genetic mutations or with a family history consistent with a hereditary pattern of inheritance of breast cancer.
-Screening for breast cancer often begins at an earlier age in these patients, and mammography is considered less sensitive in younger patients due to the prevalence of dense breast tissue.
-In addition, the use of screening MRI has also been suggested for patients who may or may not be at increased risk but who have breast tissue characteristics that limit the sensitivity for mammographic screening.
-These characteristics are dense breast tissues, breast implants, or scarring after breast-conserving therapy (BCT).
-BCT consists of breast-conserving surgery (BCS) followed by radiation therapy.
+MRI of the breast has been investigated as a screening tool in specific higher-risk subgroups of patients.
+First, it has been studied in patients considered to be at high genetic risk of breast cancer, such as those with known BRCA1 or BRCA2 genetic mutations or with a family history consistent with a hereditary pattern of breast cancer.
+Screening for breast cancer often begins at an earlier age in these patients, and mammography is considered less sensitive in younger patients due to the prevalence of dense breast tissue .
+In addition, screening MRI has been suggested for patients who may or may not be at increased risk but who have breast tissue characteristics that limit the sensitivity of mammographic screening.
+These characteristics are dense breast tissue, breast implants, or scarring after breast-conserving therapy (BCT).
+BCT consists of breast-conserving surgery (BCS) followed by radiotherapy (RT) .